Earthquakes on April 2, 2026

 4.6 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 17 km NNW of Stanley, Idaho on April 2, 2026 at 20:29 UTC.
+At 20:29 UTC on April 2, 2026, a magnitude 2.1 tremor occurred 17 km NNW of Stanley, Idaho.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Geolocation places the event at 44.361°N, -115.039°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02